 What is the tuition for IMD’s MBA program?

-The tuition for IMD’s MBA program is CHF 95,000 per year.
+The tuition for IMD’s MBA program is CHF 80,000 per year with additional fees of CHF 17,500.
+This does not include cost of living.

 What is the average GMAT score for admission to IMD's MBA program?